chriskormaris/PyxidaAuebScraper/README.md

-# PyxidaAuebThesesScraper
+# PyxidaAuebDissertationsScraper
 A web scrapper tool to easily extract links from the Pyxida Institutional Repository.
-The urls extracted contain MSc and PhD theses, in ".pdf" format, from all the departments of AUEB.
+The urls extracted contain MSc and PhD dissertations, in ".pdf" format, from all the departments of AUEB.

 Visit:
 [http://www.pyxida.aueb.gr](http://www.pyxida.aueb.gr)